-Madison Police report 'significant progress' in investigation of UW student's assault
+Madison police report 'significant progress' in investigation of UW student's assault

-Madison Police said they'd made "significant progress" Tuesday in the investigation of a severe physical and sexual assault of a female UW-Madison student that occurred early Sunday morning Downtown.
+Madison police said Tuesday they’ve made “significant progress” in the investigation of a severe physical and sexual assault of a female UW-Madison student early Sunday morning Downtown.

 Police also said they are reviewing submitted surveillance footage.